 21. Kills Oral Pathogens

-Allicin present in garlic has antimicrobial properties and helps kill oral pathogens that are associated with dental caries and periodontitis (39).
-Scientists have also experimented with garlic extract as mouthwash and have found it to be an effective one (40).
-In fact, using toothpaste or mouthwashes containing garlic extract can help prevent dental caries (41).
+Allicin present in garlic has antimicrobial properties and helps kill oral pathogens that are associated with dental caries and periodontitisi XA severe gum infection that leads to tooth loss and may affect the surrounding bones and cause other health complications.
+(38).
+Scientists have also experimented with garlic extract as mouthwash and have found it to be an effective one (39).
+In fact, using toothpaste or mouthwashes containing garlic extract can help prevent dental caries (40).

 Garlic Dose For Oral Health